PhotonVision/photonvision-docs/source/docs/getting-started/installation/sw_install/raspberry-pi.rst

 Updating PhotonVision
 ---------------------

-Download the latest stable Raspberry Pi .jar (appended with -raspi at the end) from `our releases page <https://github.com/PhotonVision/photonvision/releases>`_, go to the settings tab, and upload the .jar using the Offline Update button.
+Download the latest stable xxxxx-LinuxArm64.jar from `our releases page <https://github.com/PhotonVision/photonvision/releases>`_, go to the settings tab, and upload the .jar using the Offline Update button.

 As an alternative option - Export your settings, reimage your coprocessor using the instructions above, and import your settings back in.